 The first three entrances listed above are the most popular, and The South Entrance is considered “the easiest drive” by which to reach the Yosemite Valley, as it is not as curvy and windy as the others.
 It also affords an easy stop on the drive in to see the Mariposa Grove of Giant Sequoia trees and takes you past the historic Wawona Hotel.

 The Tioga Pass Entrance may be closed from mid-November to late-May, depending on the weather.
 No matter where you plan to begin your Yosemite vacation, however, you should always be sure to check the current road conditions immediately prior to traveling in the area.
 Roads can be closed due to forest fires, particularly in the late summer, and Highway 140 was closed for much of the 2006 summer season due to a rockslide.
 Also, be advised that chains may be required anytime from October through April.

 [NOTE WELL: Yosemite road condition information is posted on this National Park Services page and, as you will read on that page, the most up-to-date can be obtained by calling (209) 372-0200 (press 1 then 1), and it is highly recommended that park visitors do so before entering or leaving the park.
 You may also want to use this Caltrans page to check conditions of other Yosemite-area, non-park roads.]

 Reservations are only needed if you plan to spend the night in the park.
-Upon payment of an entrance fee (presently, in 2012, $20/car or $10/person for those arriving on-foot; complete details are available at the National Park System site), visitors are given an informative Yosemite Guide and are permitted to drive in and throughout the park.
+Upon payment of an entrance fee (complete details are available at the National Park System site), visitors are given an informative Yosemite Guide and are permitted to drive in and throughout the park.
 The free Yosemite vacation guide includes useful maps and details, and you will want to keep it with you in a backpack or purse as you tour the park.
 You should also carry drinking water and clothing layers depending on the weather forecast.
 Also, don’t forget the sunscreen and plenty of film/memory cards and batteries for your camera!

 Guided bus tours of the Park are also an excellent way to leave the driving to someone else and really enjoy the sights.